carlojacob/nozama-api-GA/README.md

 # nozamA API

-This is the backend API for our mock e-commerce website we created.
+This is the backend API for the mock e-commerce website that we created.
 The database uses MongoDB and features four key models to hold our data: the user, cart, order, and product.

 This is an unedited clone of the group/team project at General Assembly.